Religion in France: Other religions

-Groups such as Antoinism, Aumism, Christian Science, Invitation to Life, Raelism, and the International Society for Krishna Consciousness, have over 1000 members, whereas the Unification Church has approximately 400 members.
-In 1995, France created the first French parliamentary commission on cult activities, which led to a report registering a number of religious groups considered socially disruptive and/or dangerous.
-Some of these groups have been banned, including the Children of God.

-According to the French sociologist Régis Dericquebourg, in 2003 the main small religious minorities were the Jehovah's Witnesses (130,000, though the European Court on Human Rights reckoned the number at 249,918 "regular and occasional" Jehovah's Witnesses), Adventists, Evangelicals, Mormons (31,000 members), Scientologists (4,000), and Soka Gakkai Buddhists.

-According to the 2005 Association of Religion Data Archives data there were close to 4,400 Baháʼís in France.

-According to the 2007 edition of the Quid, other notable religious minorities included the New Apostolic Church (20,000), the Universal White Brotherhood (20,000), Sukyo Mahikari (15,000–20,000), the New Acropolis (10,000), the Universal Alliance (1,000), and the Grail Movement (950).
+The 2020 national survey conducted by the INSEE found that about 1% of the French population adhered to minority religions not identifiable as Christian, Islamic, Buddhist, or Jewish.
+According to the French sociologist Régis Dericquebourg, in 2003 the main small religious minorities were Christian groups — including the Jehovah's Witnesses (130,000 members and 70,000 sympathisers, categorised as Christians), Adventists, Evangelicals, Mormons (31,000 members) —, Scientologists (4,000).
+According to the 2007 edition of the Quid encyclopedia, other notable religious minorities included the New Apostolic Church (20,000), Dunovism (20,000), Sukyo Mahikari (15,000–20,000), the New Acropolis (10,000), the Universal Alliance (1,000), and the Grail Movement (950).
+There are approximately 300 Caodaists in France, many of whom are former boat-people or children of boat-people.

+Dericquebourg further documented that groups with around 1,000 members included Antoinism, Aumism, Christian Science, Invitation to Life, Raëlism, and the International Society for Krishna Consciousness (Hare Krishna), while Unificationism had around 400 members.
+Since the 1990s, the French government has been closely monitoring minority religious groups — through the Parliamentary Commission on Cults in France and the MIVILUDES — in order to identify socially disruptive and/or dangerous tendencies among them.